LEon-SIkhDER/profast/README.md

 - Profile update and account security section
 - Responsive UI with Tailwind CSS and DaisyUI
 - Framer Motion and Lottie animations for a smoother interface

+## Role-Based Access

+Pro Fast uses three dashboard roles: user, rider, and admin.
+Every dashboard page requires login, and rider/admin pages are protected so only the correct role can access them.

+### User

+The user role is for customers who send and manage parcels.
+A user can:

+- Book a new parcel from the private send-parcel page
+- See the delivery charge before submitting a parcel
+- Pay parcel fees through Stripe
+- View their own parcel list and parcel details
+- Check payment history
+- Track a parcel by parcel ID
+- Apply to become a rider
+- Update profile and account information

+### Rider

+The rider role is for delivery agents who handle assigned parcel deliveries.
+A rider can:

+- View parcels assigned to their rider account
+- Accept pending delivery requests
+- Mark accepted/in-transit parcels as delivered
+- View completed delivery history
+- Check delivery statistics such as completed parcels, handled weight, monthly earnings, and total earnings
+- Open details for assigned and completed parcels

+### Admin

+The admin role is for platform managers who control delivery operations and user roles.
+An admin can:

+- View paid parcels waiting for rider assignment
+- Assign riders to parcels by district and warehouse
+- Review rider details before assigning a parcel
+- Approve or reject pending rider applications
+- Search and manage active, inactive, and pending riders
+- Deactivate active riders when needed
+- Promote users to admin or demote admins back to user

 ## Tech Stack